CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 ## purpose
 - The purpose for which an Object or Place exists, if any.

+## attendee-org
+- A mimicing of https://schema.org/attendee.
+It tracks the Organizations that are a part of an Experience separate from the People.

 # Defined Expected Values and/or Additional Types
 ## Sight